 I would love too!
 I am keeping my eyes and ears open for projects that tell stories about the Muslim experience.

-Q5) Will we ever get to see Dembe’s daughter and granddaughter again?
-It was lovely seeing that side of him.
+Q5) Will we ever get to see Dembe’s daughter and granddaughter again, because it was lovely seeing that side of him.

 I hope so.